 Corruption does not impede business in Switzerland.
-Interacting with the public administration and obtaining public services is considered transparent and corruption-free, and corruption is not widespread in any particular public sector.
-However, corruption and bribery in the private sector is an issue given the large number of business headquarters in the country and the importance of the country’s financial institutions.
-The Criminal Code criminalises active and passive bribery and the bribery of foreign public officials, while bribery in the private sector is criminalised under the Unfair Competition Act.
-A company can be criminally prosecuted and ordered to pay a fine of up to CHF five million for acts of corruption committed by individuals working on its behalf.
+Interactions with public officials are transparent, and corruption is not common to any particular public sector.
+Bribery in the private sector is a concern given the large number of business headquarters in the country and the importance of financial institutions.
+The Swiss Criminal Code criminalises active and passive bribery and the bribery of foreign public officials, while bribery in the private sector is criminalised under the Unfair Competition Act.
+A company can be criminally prosecuted and ordered to pay a fine of up to CHF 5 million for acts of corruption committed by individuals working on its behalf.
 Although the notion of facilitation payments does not exist in Swiss anti-bribery laws, authorities have clarified that they are considered illegal under most circumstances.
-Gifts and hospitality can be considered illegal depending on the value, intent and the benefit obtained.
+Gifts and hospitality can be considered illegal depending on the value, intent and benefit obtained.

 GAN Integrity Solutions